 And some insurers, such as Pan-American Life, allow consumers to buy three consecutive policies all at once, so that they take effect one after the other.

 The Ohio Department of Insurance also published a consumer alert about short-term coverage in October 2018, cautioning residents to read the fine print on short-term plans and understand the out-of-pocket costs (such as the monthly premium, a deductible, or copayments/coinsurance) that they might have to pay in various scenarios.

-Which insurers offer short-term plans in Ohio?
+Which insurance companies offer short-term health coverage in Ohio?

 - Companion Life

 - The North River Insurance Company